Advanced safety filter based on SOS Control Barrier and Lyapunov Functions: Introduction

-\afterReviewChangedBox{This paper presents a safety filter concept that guarantees the preservation of the legacy control action within a \emph{nominal region} $\mathcal X_n$, which contains the desired closed-loop equilibrium point (or another attractor), as depicted in \cref{fig:safe_and_noinal_region}.
+This paper presents a safety filter concept that guarantees the preservation of the legacy control action within a \emph{nominal region} $\mathcal X_n$, which contains the desired closed-loop equilibrium point (or another attractor), as depicted in \cref{fig:safe_and_noinal_region}.
 Unlike in a reach-avoid problem \cite{kumar2023fast}, the nominal region $\mathcal X_n$ does not represent a predetermined set of target states.
-Instead, it is selected during the design process (often at an earlier stage) to encompass the nominal operating regime of the legacy controller while maintaining a sufficiently large transitional region for a smooth safety filter operation.
-The specifications are inherently more stringent than those of a standard safety filter, but may therefore be deployed in an industrial setup without interference in the original line-up.}
+Instead, it is selected during the design process (often at an earlier stage) to encompass the nominal operating regime.
+The specifications are inherently more stringent than those of a standard safety filter, but may therefore be deployed in an industrial setup without disrupting the original control architecture.